 Nationwide Variable Insurance Trust (the "Trust") is an open-end management investment company organized under the laws of the state of Delaware on October 1, 2004, pursuant to a Second Amended and Restated Agreement and Declaration of Trust dated June 17, 2009 (the "Second Amended and Restated Declaration of Trust").
 The Trust currently consists of 81 separate series, each with its own investment objective.

-The Funds are diversified funds as defined in the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund is a diversified fund as defined in the Investment Company Act of 1940, as amended (the "1940 Act").

 ADDITIONAL INFORMATION ON PORTFOLIO INSTRUMENTS, STRATEGIES AND INVESTMENT POLICIES